davdroman/swift-builders/README.md

 }
 ```

-It's not bad, but it's definitely not as Swift-y as one would expect.
+It's not bad, but it's definitely not as Swifty as one would expect.

-We're sprinkling imperative code in what should just be a description of our payload.
-Not only does this make it harder to reason about at a glance, but it also leaves too much leeway for unintended mutations due to using a mutable variable for the entire result value.
+We're sprinkling imperative code on what should just be a description of our payload.
+Not only does this make it harder to reason about the code at a glance, but it also leaves too much leeway for unintended mutations.

-Thankfully, **Swift Builders** offers a better solution.
+Thankfully, this library offers a better solution.

 ## Getting started

-Swift Builders adds support for result builder syntax for most `Collection` types in Swift and Foundation.
+Swift Builders enables result builder syntax for most `Collection` types in Swift and Foundation.

 For example, by leveraging `Dictionary.build`, our use case above becomes: